 You can participate in a plethora of tailored reading challenges.

 Whether you prefer to stick with traditional numerical reading goals or you want to find something brand new, The StoryGraph offers tons of options.
-You can even create your own unique challenge and share with friends.
+You can even create your own unique challenge and share it with friends.
 This is an excellent option for those who participate in buddy reads or book clubs!
 And speaking of buddy reads: they have a really fantastic buddy reading feature that allows you to connect with friends and share notes as you read.
 The best part is that even if one person zooms ahead or falls behind, there aren’t any spoilers shown til both readers have reached the same location!

 The StoryGraph makes searching for books a breeze.